thescientist13/dataviz-poc/README.md

 ### A JavaScript Templating Engine
-This will become more influential in a later section, but worth intorducing as it is a foundational element to the over all API design, and that is one of the coolest new feartures introduced into JavaScript lately; the tagged [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+This will become more influential in a later section, but worth intorducing as it is a foundational component to the over all API design, and that is one of the coolest new feartures introduced into JavaScript lately; the tagged [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 With this syntax, dynamic string interpolation (templating) now becomes a first class citizen in JavaScript, bring powerful syntax like this now for free to the browser:
 ```javascript